Interview with Lissa Hunter

 Please share some of your favorite Portland, Maine places:

-favorite place to eat: Back Bay Grill— it serves really wonderful food, has a swell small bar, has jazz nights every now and again, and we really like the maître d’.
+Favorite place to eat: Back Bay Grill— it serves really wonderful food, has a swell small bar, has jazz nights every now and again, and we really like the maître d’.
 It’s out of the Old Port and downtown so it has a kind of reverse snob appeal.
 You don’t think of a first-class restaurant next to the post office and across from Bubba’s Bar.

-favorite place to eat: The Lobster Shack— a tried and true Maine institution.
+Favorite place to eat: The Lobster Shack— a tried and true Maine institution.
 Really fresh and well prepared fried seafood, served in a basket with fries and cole slaw.
 Sitting outside in the summer is a treat.
 The Porthole— in the Old Port of Portland, a former fisherman’s restaurant when it was open at 4 in the morning to serve breakfast before the boats set out to sea.
 Now it’s a more sophisticated menu with really good food (especially breakfast and brunch) and outdoor seating on the deck overlooking the boats by the wharf.
 Very Maine, very Portland. favorite place to shop: I don’t really shop all that much.
 I like very much the local shops, FerdinandSouth Street Linen Company, places that have a singular point of view.
 And angela adams is fabulous!
 It really is where I am most likely to buy gifts, even for myself.
 LL Bean is, of course, a destination for out-of-town guests and really is pretty amazing.
 For food, I like Rosemont Bakery that has much more than baked goods and Standard Baking that really is the best bakery anywhere.favorite place to visit: PMA— The Portland Museum of Art is a fine, smallish general interest art museum that shows international, national and regional artists.
 It really is a gem.
 And I think that Portland is a truly walkable city, so I would say that the “peninsula”, as they call the downtown area, is a place to visit.
 Walk along Commercial Street around the East End, down Congress Street to the PMA, then circle back down to the Old Port and spend some time there.
 The architecture is lovely and there is something of interest on each block.

 hunter-8